lindgr3n/heroes-of-vue/docs/tutorial/README.md

 ## Chapter one - Setup

 Lets start with creating a single html file.
-Then we go `npm install` you say?
+Then we do `npm install` you say?
 Nope, no need!
-As I said lets just use one html file for the full application :)
+As I said, we'll use one html file for the full application :)

-Lets create our start file.
+Now lets create our start file.

 ```bash
 mkdir heroes-of-vue